chris-drews/habit-tracker/README.md

 ## Usage Examples

-#### Remember that your input is everything that comes after the question.
+#### DISCLAIMER Remember that your input is everything that comes after the question.

 ### 1. Exiting the app
 To exit the app you type in "exit".
 ```terminal